-It was even bleachedier than this initially; she had to dye it again with toner.
+It was even bleachier than this initially; she had to take it down a notch with toner.
 Because no, bright bleach yellow and subtle dusty/ashy blonde are not the same colour at all, you ignorant slut.
 And at first I hated it and was super pissed and thought I looked like an 80's hooker, even after she toned it down.

-But then after a few drinks I was like, "You know what, fuck.
+But then after a few drinks I was like, "You know what, fuck it.
 I think I like it.

 80's hooker is the aesthetic I aim for half the time anyway".

 And then after a few more drinks it was selfie-ception~ ~ ~!